OpenCSGs/csghub-installer/docker-compose/README.md

 KNATIVE_GATEWAY_PORT=30541
 ```

-move kube config file of the Kubernetes cluster to the `.kube` folder of the CSGHub installation directory. and restart CSGHub instance:
+Move kube config file of the Kubernetes cluster to the `.kube` folder of the CSGHub installation directory and restart CSGHub instance:

 ```
 docker compose -f docker-compose.yml down docker compose -f docker-compose.yml up -d
 ```

 #### Reconfigure Kubernetes

-* Create new namespace and secret
+- Create new namespace and secret
 ```
 kubectl create ns space

 kubectl create secret docker-registry space-registry-credential --docker-server=110.95.70.140:5000 --docker-username=csghub --docker-password=csghub@2024! -n space
 ```

-* enable CSGHub's insecure docker registry for Kubernetes
+- Enable CSGHub's insecure docker registry for Kubernetes

     The default installation of CSGHub uses an insecure registry (that is, the one mentioned above: 110.95.70.140:5000).
 You need to ensure that Kubernetes can pull images from this registry.
 Perform the following operations on each worker node of Kubernetes:

     Before configuration, please confirm whether the configuration file `/etc/containerd/config.toml` exists or not.
-If not , you can create it with the following command.
+If not, you can create it with the following command.

     ```shell
     mkdir -p /etc/containerd/ && containerd config default >/etc/containerd/config.toml